Cardiff Airport chief executive Jon Horne to stand down

 Cardiff International Airport Ltd chairman Lord Rowe-Beddoe said Mr Horne had "very successfully steered the airport through the first phase of our path to re-establishing its fortunes".

-He added: "This includes halting the decline in passenger numbers, establishing good and improving customer service and overseeing the physical transformation of the terminal as well as securing CityJet and the return of Ryanair to the airport."'New perspective'
+He added: "This includes halting the decline in passenger numbers, establishing good and improving customer service and overseeing the physical transformation of the terminal as well as securing CityJet and the return of Ryanair to the airport."

 He added that Mr Horne will be available to advise the board.